Windsurf Web Scraping Integration — fastCRW [Firecrawl-Compatible]

 - Ask your agent to retry with a simple HTML page like

-example.comto confirm the tool works. - For JavaScript-rendered sites, use the
+example.comto confirm the tool works. - For JavaScript-rendered sites, set

 "Command not found: npx"